JereKuusela/valheim-expand_world/publish/README.md

 See [documentation](https://github.com/JereKuusela/valheim-expand_world/blob/main/README.md).

+## Migration for Mistlands update

+- Regenerate all yaml files by removing them.
+- Regenerate at least environments to remove constant raining.

 ## Migration from version 1.15

 - Regenerate `expand_clutter.yaml` by removing it to get values for the new fields `minVegetation`, `maxVegetation` and `minTilt`.